Doctrine and Covenants

 Additional reading and links

-- In early 1879, Emma was interviewed by her son, Joseph Smith III, and asked questions about the Prophet Joseph, the translation of the Book of Mormon, and other events in the restoration of the gospel.
-This was published as “Last Testimony of Sister Emma,” The Saints’ Herald 26, no. 19 (1 October 1879): 289–90.
+In early 1879, Emma was interviewed by her son, Joseph Smith III, who asked her questions about the Prophet Joseph, the translation of the Book of Mormon, and other events in the restoration of the gospel.
+Her responses were published as “Last Testimony of Sister Emma,” The Saints’ Herald 26, no. 19 (1 October 1879): 289–90.
 Although Emma denied that the Prophet Joseph ever practiced plural marriage (which he, in fact, did), her eyewitness testimony is otherwise invaluable and inspiring.

-- A biography of Julia Murdock Smith, adopted daughter of Joseph and Emma, and images from a photo album she kept.
+A biography of Julia Murdock Smith, adopted daughter of Joseph and Emma, including images from a photo album Julie kept.